Predictions and algorithmic statistics for infinite sequence: On the expectation of squares of errors

 To make the argument precise, recall the bound for the logarithm function: \begin{lemma} For $p,q\in (0,1]$ we have

 \end{lemma}

 \begin{proof} Let us replace the binary logarithms by the natural ones; then the factor $\ln 2$ disappears.
 Note that the left hand side remains the same if $p$ and $q$ are multiplied by some factor $c\ge 1$ while the right side can only increase.
-So it is enough to prove this for $p=1-h$ and $q=1+h$ for some $h\in(0,1)$, i.e., to prove that
+So it is enough to prove this for $p=1-h$ and $q=1+h$ for some $h\in(0,1)$, and this gives

 and this happens because $\ln(1-h)+\ln(1+h)=\ln(1-h^2)\le -h^2$. \end{proof} For the product of $n$ terms we get the following bound: \begin{lemma} If for $p_1,\ldots,p_n,q_1,\ldots,q_n\in (0,1]$ we have